oncet/s3-deployer/README.md

 ## Usage

-Simply run the script from inside your project.
+Simply run the script from a terminal inside your project.

 ```
 s3-deployer